trilinos/Trilinos/cmake/std/atdm/README.md

 Python, etc.

-### CEE RHEL6 and RHEL7 Environment
+### CEE RHEL7 Environment

-Once logged into any CEE LAN RHEL6 or RHEL7 SRN machine, one can configure, build, and run tests for any ATDM Trilinos package using the `cee-rhel6` env.
-For example, to configure, build and run the tests for the `cee-rhel6-clang-opt-openmp` build for say `MueLu` on a CEE LAN machine, (after cloning Trilinos on the `develop` branch) one would do:
+Once logged into any CEE LAN RHEL7 SRN machine, one can configure, build, and run tests for any ATDM Trilinos package using the `cee-rhel7` env.
+For example, to configure, build and run the tests for the `cee-rhel7-clang-opt-openmp` build for say `MueLu` on a CEE LAN machine, (after cloning Trilinos on the `develop` branch) one would do:

 ```
 $ cd <some_build_dir>/

-$ source $TRILINOS_DIR/cmake/std/atdm/load-env.sh cee-rhel6-clang-opt-openmp
+$ source $TRILINOS_DIR/cmake/std/atdm/load-env.sh cee-rhel7-clang-opt-openmp

 $ cmake \
   -GNinja \